 Our philanthropic philosophy lies at the heart of our social commitment and drives us to select the most effective charities.
 For this purpose, the ESG team carefully analyses charities to make sure that donations are put to good use.
 This is done through several in-person meetings with the charity's members and/or volunteers during which our ESG team evaluates the charity's trustworthiness and fidelity.
-Afterward, if the charities respected our validity and soundness checks, we ask them to fulfil a Due Diligence Questionnaire, an exhaustive checklist whose topics range from fundraising ethics to regulatory compliance.
-The ESG team has the task of reviewing the data and information provided by charities in the DDQ and possibly ask for any missing data.
-After having completed these two first steps, we continue to monitor the charities by visiting their sites and asking for continuous updates on the evolution of the projects financed by our donations.
+Afterward, if the charities respected our validity and soundness checks, we ask them to fulfil a due diligence questionnaire ("DDQ"), an exhaustive checklist whose topics range from fundraising ethics to regulatory compliance.
+The ESG team has the task of reviewing the information provided by charities in the DDQ and where relevant will ask for any missing data.
+After having completed these two first steps, we will continue to monitor the charities by visiting their sites and asking for regular updates on the evolution of the projects financed by our donations.

-In this time of great economic and social uncertainty, we are very aware of the challenges that many organizations providing fundamental services to the most vulnerable strata of our society are directly facing.
-Our donations will allow these charities to maintain these services and broaden their offerings.
+In this time of great economic and social uncertainty, we are very aware of the challenges that many charitable organizations that provide services to the most vulnerable strata of our society are currently facing.
+Our donations will not allow these charities to maintain these services but also broaden their offerings and expand their impact.